-There have not been many studies of how killing relates to triggering post traumatic stress disorder.
-A few studies of Vietnam veterans did find a connection between killing and the disorder.
+There have not been many studies on how killing relates to triggering post traumatic stress disorder.
+A few studies on Vietnam veterans did find a connection between killing and the disorder.
 But in the case of over the top situations, such as the killing of unarmed civilians, the extreme behavior didn’t contribute to stressors.
 It was the act of killing that initiated the problems.

-Although killing in war is sanctioned by governments, soldiers in combat situations faced with the possibility of killing or being killed themselves, reach a overwhelmed breaking point that can lead to symptoms of the disorder.
+Although killing in war is sanctioned by governments, soldiers in combat situations faced with the possibility of killing or being killed themselves reach an overwhelmed breaking point that can lead to symptoms of the disorder.

 Veterans returning to work or school can also experience difficulties in adjustment.
 Authority figures could generate negative feeling, due to the veteran having been turned off by military brass he feels betrayed him during the war.
 Therapy can also be a help with such situations.

 The basic method of treating PTSD is a plan to relieve the patient of the disorder’s symptoms by dealing directly with the type of trauma experienced.
 The patient will be asked to recall the emotions involved with the hope of positively processing them.

 During the course of the therapy the patient will be encouraged to thoroughly explore their thoughts and feelings about the trauma.
 It is hoped that the patients will be able to work through their feelings of guilt, self-blame, and mistrust.
 They can then cope with and control intrusive memories related to the traumatic event or events.
 Once this is done the patient can address to problems PSTD has caused in his or her life and relationships.